Global behaviour of bistable solutions for hyperbolic gradient systems in one unbounded spatial dimension: Invasion implies convergence

-In this definition of $\qqq_0(\xi,t)$, the reason for the factor $\alpha$ in front of the term $u_t(x,t)^2$ is that it simplifies the expression of the time derivative of $\qqq_0$, and that will be convenient to bound this time derivative in \vref{lem:bd_dt_Q0}.
+The reason for the factor $\alpha$ in front of the term $u^\dag_t(x,t)^2$ in this definition of $\qqq_0(\bar{x},t)$ is that it slightly simplifies the expression of the time derivative of $\qqq_0$ in \vref{lem:bd_dt_Q0}).
+However dropping this factor $\alpha$ would only induce minor changes.
 Let

-The desired coercivity and decrease properties of the firewall function $\fff_0(\cdot,\cdot)$ are stated in the following two lemmas. \begin{lemma}[firewall coercivity up to pollution term] There exist a positive quantity \\ $\epsFireZeroCoerc$ and a nonnegative quantity $\KFireZeroCoerc$, both depending only on $\alpha$ and $V$, such that for every real quantity $\xi$ and every nonnegative quantity $t$,